andreiw/RaspberryPiPkg/readme.md

 64-bit Tiano Core UEFI for the Raspberry Pi 3
 =============================================

-Last updated Sep 28th, 2018.
+Last updated Sep 29th, 2018.

-This is a port of 64-bit Tiano Core UEFI firmware for the RPi3/RPi3B+ platforms, based on [Ard Bisheuvel's 64-bit](http://www.workofard.com/2017/02/uefi-on-the-pi/) and [Microsoft's 32-bit](https://github.com/ms-iot/RPi-UEFI/tree/ms-iot/Pi3BoardPkg) implementations.
+This is a port of 64-bit Tiano Core UEFI firmware for the Pi 3/3B+ platforms, based on [Ard Bisheuvel's 64-bit](http://www.workofard.com/2017/02/uefi-on-the-pi/) and [Microsoft's 32-bit](https://github.com/ms-iot/RPi-UEFI/tree/ms-iot/Pi3BoardPkg) implementations.

-Initially, this was supposed to be an easy walk in the park, where the Microsoft drivers just sorta slide into Ard's UEFI implementation, and I call it a day.
-It turned out to be a bit more frustrating of an experience than that :-).
+Initially, this was supposed to be an easy walk in the park, where the Microsoft drivers just sorta slid into Ard's UEFI implementation, and I would call it a day.
+Instead, it turned out to be a severely more frustrating experience :-).

 # Purpose

-This is meant as a generally useful 64-bit UEFI implementation for the Pi3, good enough for most kinds of UEFI development and good enough for running real operating systems.
-It has been validated to install and boot Linux (SUSE, Ubuntu) and FreeBSD, and there is experimental Windows on Arm support as well.
+This is meant as a generally useful 64-bit ATF + UEFI implementation for the Pi 3/3B+, good enough for most kinds of UEFI development and good enough for running real operating systems.
+It has been validated to install and boot Linux (SUSE, Ubuntu), NetBSD and FreeBSD, and there is experimental (64-bit) Windows on Arm support as well.
+It wound up being the early development platform for NetBSD's 64-bit Arm UEFI bootloader.

+It's mostly EBBR compliant, favoring user experience over pedantic compliance where those two are in conflict.
+With enough HypDxe grease it may even, some day, pass for an SBSA + SBBR system ;-).

 # Latest Status

+* 2018 Sep 29th: MsftFunctionConfig ACPI descriptors.
 * 2018 Sep 28th: SMBIOS nits, clear screen before boot, SPCR InterruptType, DWC_OTG range and extra _CID.
 * 2018 Sep 18th: PXE boot order fix, serial prompting, improved variable dumping
 * 2018 Sep 14th: fix FADT minor version (PSCI detection) and SMBIOS regression (seen in Windows).